 - What are your business needs at your current size?

-- What are your marketing tools capable of?
+- What are your marketing automation tools capable of?

 - How easy and intuitive are they to use?

 - To what level can you customize it to do what you want it to do?

 - Can you use it to personalize content and the customer experience?